-- Baccalaureate degree in nursing from a nationally accredited institution with a satisfactory GPA of at least 3.0 - Minimum of one year full-time professional experience as a Registered Nurse, documented in a professional resume.
+- Baccalaureate degree in nursing from a nationally accredited institution. - Minimum of one year full-time professional experience as a Registered Nurse, documented in a professional resume.
 Experience must have occurred within the last five years and have involved direct patient care. - Possession of a current, unencumbered RN license in the state of Georgia (submit copy). - Written statement of personal program goals. - Undergraduate research course. - Two professional letters of reference.